 Office of the Chief has overall authority and is responsible for the effective administration, management and coordination of police services in the community.
-In addition to the Office of the Chief, Division includes and Finance.
-Policv and Procedure this Budget (updates/issuance/adherence), Technology Research and Development, as well as the Professional Standards and Training Unit (PST).
-PST includes hiring, personnel, training, organizational adherence to Federal, State & local laws, acceptance and review of personnel commendations and complaints, Property and Evidence (as well as Crime Scene Investigations), short and long-range Strategic Planning, and public information and social media.
+In addition to the Office of the Chief, includes this Division Budget and Finance, Policv and Procedure (updates/issuance/adherence), Technology Research and Development, as well as the Professional Standards and Training Unit (PST).
+PST includes hiring, personnel, training, organizational adherence to Federal, State & local laws, acceptance and review of personnel commendations and complaints, Property and Evidence (as well as Crime Scene Investigations), short- and long-range Strategic Planning, and public information and social media.